 Interventional Neuroradiology Symposium

-& 4th Annual Karel G. Terbrugge Lectureship & Neurovascular Anatomy Workshop
+& 8th Annual Karel G. Terbrugge Lectureship & Neurovascular Anatomy Workshop

-This program was developed following a review of objective data including practice data, literature surveys/reviews, consultation with experts in the field, and the experience and needs perceived by members of the planning committee.
+Please note that this program was developed following a review of objective data including practice data, literature surveys/reviews, consultation with experts in the field, and the experience and needs perceived by members of the planning committee.
 As well, subjective data from the previous year’s evaluations was reviewed in detail to create a focus for this year’s program.

 Timo Krings MD, PhD, FRCPC

 The David Braley and Nancy Gordon Chair in Interventional Neuroradiology